confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

   - role: confluent.variables
 ```

-What this means is all the variables defined in the confluent.variables role are accessible in the ksql provisioning tasks.
+What this means is all the variables defined in the `variables` role are accessible in the ksql provisioning tasks.
 When defining variables ask these questions:

 1. Is the variable only used by tasks in one role?
 Yes -> Define variable  in `<role>/defaults/main.yml` Ex: